 Reason #6: Increased Website Traffic

 84% of respondents in the Hubspot survey said they saw increased traffic with only 6 hours spent on social media per week.
-If spending an hour or so a day on social media sites increases traffic, isn’t it crazy not to?
+If spending an hour or so a day on social media sites increases traffic, isn’t it silly not to?

 For those of you out there thinking, “six hours a week!?
 I can’t afford to spend an additional six hours a week on social media with such a small team!”
 I hear you.
 For many of us, six hours a week is too much.